franciscop/umbrella/jquery.md

 // jQuery:
 $('.myclass').last().before('<div>this is inserted before</div>');

-// umbrella: direct use of .insertAdjacentHTML() method u('.myclass').last().insertAdjacentHTML('beforebegin', '<div>this is inserted before</div>');
+// Umbrella: direct use of .insertAdjacentHTML() method u('.myclass').last().insertAdjacentHTML('beforebegin', '<div>this is inserted before</div>');

-// umbrella wrapping it in u(...) again u( u('.myclass').last() ).before('<div>this is inserted before</div>');
+// Umbrella wrapping it in u(...) again u( u('.myclass').last() ).before('<div>this is inserted before</div>');

 // wrong: do not mix it up with DOM method .before()!